Where in the world is it OK to be a girl?

 The countries that were found to have the worst opportunities for girls included many in Africa.

-World Vision pointed out that in sub-Saharan Africa, women are seen as the bottom of the social order, and rarely have opportunities to go to school, earn an income, or own land, and are often the victims of crimes like domestic violence that go unprosecuted.
+World Vision pointed out that in sub-Saharan Africa, women are seen as the bottom of the social order, and rarely have opportunities to go to school, earn an income, or own land.
+Women are often the victims of crimes like domestic violence that go unprosecuted.

 On the brighter side, 84% of Canadian girls over the age of 19 had a high school diploma, and in Norway, women make up 70% of public sector employees.

 Creating a world where women and girls are treated as equals to boys and men — where all girls get an education, aren’t forced into marriage at an early age, don’t suffer from violence because of their gender, and aren’t seen as second class citizens in the eye of the law — is one of the keys to solving poverty.
-While these reports do show some promise, they also show we have quite a ways to go.
+While these reports do show some promise, they also show we have quite a ways to go for gender equality.